inkerjs/inking/README.md

 ## Motivation

 [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) is an awesome feature feature of ES2015.
-With it, we can do meta-programming and more easy to hijack object's native operations.
-Tinar is a state manage library based on it and inspired by awesome [MobX](https://github.com/mobxjs/mobx).
+Base on it, we can do meta-programming and hijack object's native operations easier and more seamless.
+Tinar is a state manage library based on Proxy and inspired by awesome [MobX](https://github.com/mobxjs/mobx).

 ### Road of map